SaderMethod/API/README.md

 We have developed an API interface that lets you seamlessly use the Global Calibration Initiative directly on your AFM.
 This development is free to all AFM users.

-At the moment we have a version compatible with Asylum Research systems and with this API interface, you can effortlessly upload data to the GCI and access its worldwide database - while using the standard Thermal Tune of the Asylum AFM.
+At the moment we have a full implementation compatible with Asylum Research systems where you can effortlessly access and/or upload data to the GCI and access its worldwide database - while using the standard Thermal Tune of the Asylum AFM.

-We plan on adding support for all AFM versions in the near future with your help!
+We plan on adding support for other AFM's in the near future with your help.
+For now we have provided examples in Python and Julia.
+These should allow you to add access to the GCI to most platforms.
+If you have requests for other languages or would like to contribute to this project please let us know.

 Please email feedback (quoting version number and AFM type):  support@sadermethod.org